fbeaufume/spring-graphql-sample/README.md

 GraphQL features:
 - A single GraphQL schema in `src/main/resources/library.graphqls`
-- Several basic queries on books, authors and editors
+- Several basic queries on authors, books and editors
-- A couple parameterized query on books, including pagination
+- A couple parameterized queries on books, including pagination
 - Dates support
-- A mutation to create authors
+- Some mutations on authors and books
 - The application embeds GraphiQL, a GraphQL client UI, for easy querying

 No external database is requires as the application uses an embedded in-memory H2 database.